pepe-zamarripa/.github/responsible_disclosure.md

 * Work to remediate discovered vulnerabilities in a timely manner.
 * Recognize your contribution to improving our security if you are the first to report a unique vulnerability, and your report triggers a code or configuration change.
 Scope
 Any service on our domains *.indykite.com, *.indykite.id, *.indykite.me and *.indykite.one, but not services that are hosted by third parties.
 Examples of 3rd party services may include, but are not limited to, Akamai, Azure and GCloud.
-If you have any questions about scope, please contact us on it-sikkerhetsgruppe@nrk.no.
+If you have any questions about scope, please contact us on responsible-disclosure@indykite.com.

 When reporting vulnerabilities, please consider (1) attack scenario / exploitability, and (2) security impact of the bug.